-Age-related macular degeneration (AMD) is a disease that impacts the part of the eye that provides sharp, central vision and is a leading cause of blindness in people age 60 and over.1 Wet AMD is an advanced form of the disease that can cause rapid and severe vision loss.2
+Age-related macular degeneration (AMD) is a disease that impacts the part of the eye that provides sharp, central vision.1 It is a leading cause of vision loss in Americans 60 years of age and older.1 Wet AMD is an advanced form of the disease that can cause rapid and severe vision loss.2

 A Growing Disease